-Whistler has developed a system that indicates whether a Ka-band alert is genuine or a false alarm that can be ignored.
+Whistler has a system that indicates whether a Ka-band alert is genuine or a false alarm that can be ignored.

 Ka RSID shows whether the alert is bogus or coming from, say, a Stalker police radar gun over the next hill.
-The concept was pioneered by Escort but its system, Spec Mode, operates differently from Whistler's KaRSID.
-Escort and subsidiary Beltronics detectors will display a number—34.708, for instance—but leaves it up to the user to interpret the significance.
-It's an accurate system but not every driver has the knowledge to utilize it.
-Learn more...
+The concept was pioneered by Escort but its system, Spec Mode, operates differently.
+Escort detectors will display a number—34.708, for instance—but leave it up to the user to interpret the significance.
+It's an accurate system but few drivers have the knowledge to utilize it.

 Whistler simplies the task.
 Non-police signals show only the band and signal stregth.
 Genuine threats are depicted by an abbreviated, three-digit frequency and to its right, the band and numeric signal strength.
 Spend ten minutes using the feature and it becomes second nature.